The Hawk Is Dying

-The Hawk Is Dying is a 2006 American drama film based on the 1973 book by Harry Crews.
+The Hawk Is Dying is a 2006 American drama film written and directed by Julian Goldberger, based on the 1973 novel of the same name by Harry Crews.
+It stars Paul Giamatti, Michelle Williams, and Michael Pitt.
 The film premiered at the 2006 Sundance Film Festival, and was also accepted to the 2006 Director's Fortnight Competition at the Cannes Film Festival.
 It released to theatres in New York City and Los Angeles on March 30, 2007.